jhusak/side-sideII-avfplay/README.md

 The player replays avf files written block by block to CF card.

 New features:
-- sound quality best achievable
+- sound quality best achievable on POKEY ANTIC and GTIA turned on the same time
 - fast 120x forward and rewind
 - volume up/down
 - pause